-Data entities support entry point security similar to menu items and forms.
-In order to provide flexibility in defining security model, data entities allow a separate security configuration for each integration mode.
-Currently there are two entry points/integration modes identified for a data entity.
+Data entities support entry point security.
+This support resembles the support that menu items and pages have.
+To give you flexibility when you define a security model, data entities allow for a separate security configuration for each integration mode.
+Currently, two entry points/integration modes are identified for a data entity.

 |Data services||The ability to use OData services (API) for the entity.|